flexibeast/guides/mdoc-quickstart.md

 .Nd print example mdoc source to stdout
 ```

 The `Sh` macro is for a Section Header.
-In this instance, it's passed the argument `NAME`, which should be capitalised.
+In this instance, it's passed the argument `NAME`; the argument of `Sh` should be capitalised.

 The `Nm` macro is for both defining and producing the name of the software.
 In this instance, it's passed the argument `mdoc-examples`, which defines what will be produced by `Nm` on its own - cf. below.